PureStake/algosigner/docs/add-network.md

 - Add the URLs for Algod and Indexer, including port if necessary
 - For the Network headers there are choices, depending on your API provider, see below for configuration details
 - Save the new Network
+- Add accounts to your new Network

+Note, there is not yet a test feature for networks, but one is planned.

 ### Network Headers